Agreeableness: A Personality Trait

 The balance, of course, is dependent upon the level of agreeableness and the significance of the trade-off.
 People with moderate levels of agreeableness have limits, seeking peace rather than conflict but only up to a certain point.
 When important goals or ethical standards are challenged, they will draw a line.
 Perhaps, their need for agreeableness may mediate their response in an effort to maintain peace while still engaging assertiveness to protect personal standard.

-Gottman wrote, “being agreeable was associated with increasing marital satisfaction over a number of years, but only for men.”
-He speculated that “being agreeable for women was not a good thing for the long-term happiness of the relationship.
-Agreeability for women is all about compliance, whereas agreeability for men is associated with being nice and sharing power” (2011, location 2,326).
+John Gottman made an interesting discovery in his relationship research.
+He found that agreeableness had a greater impact on marriage relationships when possessed by men.
+However, with women their assertiveness positively influenced the relationship.
+Gottman wrote, “Being agreeable was associated with increasing marital satisfaction over a number of years, but only for men.”
+He speculated that, “Being agreeable for women was not a good thing for the long-term happiness of the relationship.
+Agreeability for women is all about compliance, whereas agreeability for men is associated with being nice and sharing power” (Gottman, 2011).

 High agreeableness scores shares similarities to a protective defense referred to in psychology as “the Autonomy Survival Style.”
 This style defends against conflict in a placating way.
 In abusive environments this is protective against emotional and physical abuse.

-People who adopt the autonomy survival style are afraid “to expose their true feelings.
-Instead, they play the role of the ‘good boy’ or the ‘nice girl’ because they feel that since playing this role won their parents’ ‘love,’ it will win other people’s love as well” (Heller & LaPierre, 2012).
+โ€‹People who adopt the autonomy survival style are afraid “to expose their true feelings.
+Instead, they play the role of the ‘good boy’ or the ‘nice girl’ because they feel that since playing this role won their parents’ ‘love,’ it will win other peopleโ€™s love as well” (Heller & LaPierre, 2012).

 Agreeableness as a Survival Style